The ReAktion: Foundation and BeLIEve in rEVOlution (2010–2012)

 The feeling of having a rock band came from Simon "Nowis" Rojas Hoces and Leonardo Signorelli.
-They were schoolmate during 97' in Santiago, Chile and became close friends listening intensely to rock music such as; Slipknot, Messhuggah, Alice in Chains, Nirvana and more harmonic rock; The Beatles, Radiohead, Smashing Pumpkins, looking a way to put their musical influences, lifestyle and career together.
+They were schoolmate during 97' in Santiago, Chile and became close friends listening intensely to rock music such as; Slipknot, Meshuggah, Alice in Chains, Nirvana and more harmonic rock; The Beatles, Radiohead, Smashing Pumpkins, looking a way to put their musical influences, lifestyle and career together.

 After playing in different rock bands they came up with The Reaction together with Phillip Monypenny in bass and Diego Sagredo in vocals, guitars and synths, they both came with musical influences based on Rammstein, Nine Inch Nails, Marilyn Manson, Atari Teenage Riot and industrial metal in general.
 At that time Alvaro Monzón and Patricio Gónzales joined the band, playing the band's first performances, but soon departure the musical project during that same year.

 During the summer of 2010 the band recorded their first EP BeLIEve in rEVOLution with 14 full-length songs and 2 hidden tracks in Backstage Rockstore.
 Rojas Hoces spent four months intensively learning to produce, mix and master to achieve the sound the band wanted to deliver at the time.
 In the beginning of their career they did shows around bars and clubs in the city and one local tour.
 Then during 2011 they decided to go to Vancouver, Canada to release their new EP internationally and get to sign with a record label.